 Seton Hill University Named a Best Regional University by U.S. News and World Report

-Seton Hill University was named among the Best Regional Universities in the North in the 2020 edition of America’s Best Colleges by U.S. News & World Report.
-The university was also lauded as a Best College for Veterans and a Best Value School.
+Seton Hill University was once again named among the Best Regional Universities in the North in the 2022 edition of America’s Best Colleges by U.S. News & World Report.
+The university was also lauded as a Best Value School.
 The exclusive rankings are available online at www.usnews.com/colleges.

-Seton Hill was ranked No. 48 among Regional Universities in the North.
-In addition, Seton Hill is ranked No. 26 among Regional Universities in the North in U.S. News & World Report’s rankings of the Best Colleges for Veterans and No. 27 in the region for Best Value Schools.
+Seton Hill is ranked No. 34 among Regional Universities in the North.
+In addition, Seton Hill is ranked No. 17 among Regional Universities in the North in U.S. News & World Report’s rankings of Best Value Schools.
+The university moved up and achieved higher rankings in both categories for 2022.

 The annual rankings, in which U.S. News categorizes schools based on the Carnegie Classification of Institutions of Higher Education, provide an unmatched resource for parents and students contemplating one of life’s most challenging decisions.
-The annual U.S. News & World Report rankings represent the most comprehensive look at how schools stack up based on a set of 15 indicators of excellence, and help consumers evaluate and compare data compiled from more than 1,600 accredited four-year schools.
+The annual U.S. News & World Report rankings represent the most comprehensive look at how schools stack up based on a set of 17 indicators of excellence, and help consumers evaluate and compare data compiled from nearly 1,500 accredited four-year schools.
 A complete summary of the methodology used to rank each school can be found online at www.usnews.com/colleges.